Pre-arrival Information - Spring 2019

 JASSO, IAJ, CSC and Canada-Japan Strategic Interchange Program Scholarship Recipients

 Scholarships are usually transferred to students’ bank accounts on the 25th of every month.
-However, the first stipend will be provided in early November.
+However, the first stipend will be provided in late May.
 Please ensure that you bring sufficient money with you to help defray initial expenses.
-We recommend a minimum of ¥150,000.
+We recommend a minimum of ¥150,000

 B) Credit Cards